PinewoodPip/epip/docs/Documentation/Utilities/Character.md

 ---@param ability string Needs to be a property indexable in char.Stats
 ---@return integer
 function Character.GetHighestPartyAbility(char, ability)

 ---Returns a list of party members of char's party.
 Char must be a player.
+---Depends on PlayerInfo.
+---@param char EclCharacter
+---@return EclCharacter[] Includes the char passed per param. function Character.GetPartyMembers(char)

+---Returns a list of statuses the character has from its equipped items.
+---@param char Character
+---@return CharacterLib_StatusFromItem[]
+function Character.GetStatusesFromItems(char)

+---Returns a list of party members of char's party.
+Char must be a player.
 ---@param char EsvCharacter